pangenome/sweepga/README.md

 # SweepGA

 Fast genome alignment with sophisticated filtering.
-Wraps FastGA aligner and applies wfmash's plane sweep algorithm with optional synteny-based scaffolding and distance-based rescue.
+Wraps FastGA aligner and applies plane sweep filtering to keep the best non-overlapping alignments.

 ## What it does